 ADG is required to establish a fee that is applied to the fantasy sports contest adjusted revenues collected by a fantasy sports contest operator.
-ADG has the discretion to set this fee at any rate, although statute requires that ADG "consider" the highest percentage of revenue share that an Indian tribe pays to the state pursuant to the Tribal-State Gaming Compact, which is 8.0%.
+Statute requires that ADG "consider" the highest percentage of revenue share that an Indian tribe pays to the state pursuant to the Tribal-State Gaming Compact, which is 8%.
+Laws 2022, Chapter 306 set the maximum fee rate that ADG may apply to fantasy sports contest adjusted revenues at 10%.
 [A.R.S. § 5-1211].